Murdered Sara Sharif failed by system that missed opportunities to save her

 The following month, Sharif emailed the school to say he intended to educate his daughter at home – a move the review concludes was undoubtedly made “to keep Sara hidden from view in the last weeks of her life”.

-A series of missed opportunities followed, with delays in correspondence and an old home address on the digital system resulting in a visit by a council worker to the wrong location – just two days before Sara died.
+A series of missed opportunities followed, with delays in correspondence and an old home address on the digital system resulting in a visit by a council worker to the wrong location on August 7 – just two days before Sara died on August 9.

 Had Surrey Council’s policy on home education of offering a home visit within 10 days of notification been followed, and the child been seen, “it is likely that the abuse of Sara would have come to light, or (her) father’s refusal to co-operate would have undoubtably raised a safeguarding alert”, the review said.